7 Advantages of EDI in The Automotive Industry

 Already complicated and increasingly global automotive supply chain processes have long had to contend with disruptive forces, including electric mobility and increasing CO2 concerns.
 Both the COVID-19 pandemic and the disruption resulting from Brexit have put further pressure on the industry, leading to as many as 1.7 million missing parts and even industry frontrunners struggling to meet demand.1

-In large part due to these and other automotive supply chain challenges, gaining a competitive advantage within the industry has continued to require supply chain optimisation and the ability to adapt to evolving industry trends.
+In large part due to these and other automotive supply chain challenges, gaining a competitive advantage within the industry has continued to require supply chain optimisation and an auto supply chain strategy that adapts to evolving industry trends.
 Having already served the automotive industry for forty years, Electronic Data Interchange (EDI) can help to make that possible.

 The digital exchange of documents across entire automotive supply networks enables the up-to-date, flexible responses necessary for both recovery and survival.
 In this article, we consider the advantages of implementing EDI in the automotive industry at a time when process improvements have arguably never been more important.
 Let’s get started.